tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

-My work on this project was consisted in the implementation of a simple GUI for the project and implementation of an algorithm, that find a feasible solution of the problem, that will be used further for optimization.
+My work on this project was consisted in the implementation of a simple GUI for the project and implementation of an algorithm, that find a feasible solution of the problem for further optimization.

 In this version of the project there are two different versions of an algorithm for finding a feasible solution (see initialsolution1.h/cpp and